Multifamily vs. Single-family Investing

 Multi-Family Property Management Fees

-With multifamily properties, you can usually negotiate a lower management rate because you’re handing over several properties to be professionally managed.
+You can usually negotiate a lower management rate with multifamily investing because you're handing over several properties to be professionally managed.

 Usually, you can expect to pay between five and seven percent of rental income per unit.
 This will add up to a lot of savings.